TES Terms of Reference Appendix B

 4. Recruiting TES business members mid-term

-- The recruitment process described in section 3 applies whether recruiting to business positions at the end of the standard two-year tenure, or to individual business vacancies that occur ‘mid-term’, such as when an existing business member chooses to leave the TES Board part-way through their two-year tenure.
+- Where individual business member vacancies occur ‘mid-term’, such as when an existing business member chooses to leave the TES Board part-way through their two-year tenure, then the recruitment procedure described in section 3 applies, other than in the condition set out in 4.2.

 - A mid-term vacancy does not need to be recruited to if less than six months remain of the standard two-year tenure period.